jmt9454/vue-fastapi-boilerplate/README.md

 Environment Variables:

-DATABASE_URL: Paste the DEV connection string from Neon.
+DATABASE_URL: Paste the DEV connection string from Neon (the one you made in the "Branches" step).

 ALLOW_ORIGINS: _ (Since Vercel Dev URLs change, _ is safest for the Dev backend).